-1. The Director General of the International Atomic Energy Agency has received Notes Verbales dated 1 February 2000 from the Resident Representatives to the Agency of Argentina, Austria, Belgium, Bulgaria, Brazil, Canada, the Czech Republic, France, Germany, Hungary, Ireland, Italy, Japan, Republic of Korea, Latvia, the Netherlands, Norway, Poland, Portugal, Romania, the Slovak Republic, South Africa, Spain, Switzerland, Ukraine, the United Kingdom and the United States relating to the export of nuclear material, equipment and technology.

-2. The purpose of the Notes Verbales is to provide further information on those Governments' Guidelines for Nuclear Transfers.

-3. In the light of the wish expressed at the end of each Note Verbale, the text of the Notes Verbales is attached.
-The attachment to these Notes Verbales is also reproduced in full.
+- 1. The Director General of the International Atomic Energy Agency has received Notes Verbales, dated 28 February 2003, from the Resident Representatives to the Agency of Argentina, Austria, Belgium, Bulgaria, Canada, Cyprus, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Japan, Kazakhstan, Latvia, Netherlands, Norway, Poland, Portugal, the Republic of Korea, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, the United Kingdom of Great Britain and Northern Ireland, and the United States of America, relating to the export of nuclear material, equipment and technology. - 2.
+The purpose of the Note Verbales is to provide further information on those Governments' Guidelines for Nuclear Transfers. - 3.
+In light of the wish expressed at the end of each Note Verbale, the text of the Notes Verbales is attached.
+The attachment to the Notes Verbales is also reproduced in full.

-\/ INFCIRC/254/Part 2, as amended, contains Guidelines for Transfers of Nuclear-Related Dual-Use Equipment, Materials, Software and Related Technology.
+^{/} INFCIRC/254/Part 2, as amended, contains Guidelines for Transfers of Nuclear-Related Dual-Use Equipment, Materials, Software and Related Technology.